A Human-Centered Approach to Identifying Promises, Risks, & Challenges of Text-to-Image Generative AI in Radiology: Introduction

 Our work makes three contributions to the AIES and broader Responsible AI (RAI) community.
 First, we present a text-to-CT Scan GenAI plugin for a popular open-source medical imaging viewer (created by \citet{ohif_viewer}), which researchers can extend to explore additional approaches for human-centered evaluations of the ethical and safety challenges of domain-specific T2I models.
 Second, we are the first work to leverage a human-centered approach to explore a medical T2I model with medical stakeholders.
 As a result of this, our paper expands upon~\citet{yildirim2024multimodal}'s human-centered GenAI work for applications of multimodal AI in radiology by mapping out applications of domain-specific T2I across medical education, radiology training, and practice.
-Third, we extend existing RAI work by presenting technical challenges and domain-specific risks that emerged from participants interacting with the model, extending~\citet{munuera2023generative}'s position on the implications of using medical T2I GenAI.
-These challenges and risks range from topics such as confirmation bias, misrepresentations of image findings, and output image resolution.
+Third, we extend existing RAI work and build on~\citet{munuera2023generative}'s position on the implications of using medical T2I GenAI by presenting technical challenges and domain-specific risks that emerged from participants interacting with the model.
+These challenges and risks range from topics such as confirmation bias, misrepresentation of image findings, and output image resolution.
 We discuss the implications of developing medical T2I and suggest future research directions to consider exploring.